-Update July 30th 2017: Hyper Cache is now being actively developed again.
+Update November 17th, 2018: Hyper Cache is now being actively developed again.
 Thus, it has returned as my #1 go-to WP Cache plugin.
+Changes marked in green.

-This blog post was originally posted just over 2 years ago.
-WordPress Cache plugin options have changed a lot since then.
+This blog post was originally posted just over 4 years ago.
+WordPress Cache plugin options have changed a lot since.
 As such, I’m updating this list of 5 best WordPress plugins.
-Three of the five listed have been replaced!

 Are you already using a Wordpress Cache Plugin?
-I’ve tried many WordPress caching plugins over the years and after much testing, I’m able to narrow down the options to what I think are the best 5 WordPress Cache Plugins.
-And now I’m updating this list with the best WordPress Cache plugins to date.
+I’ve tried many WordPress caching plugins over the years and after much testing, I’m able to narrow down the options to what I think are the best WordPress Cache Plugins currently available.

 “When AllowOverride is set to allow the use of .htaccess files, httpd [Apache] will look in every directory for .htaccess files.
 Thus, permitting .htaccess files causes a performance hit, whether or not you actually even use them!
 Also, the .htaccess file is loaded every time a document is requested.”

-With that in mind, here’s my updated list of the best WordPress cache plugins available.
+With that in mind, here’s my updated list of the best WordPress cache plugins:

 #5 W3 Total Cache (No change)